Ken Annakin: Autobiography

-Annakin was honored as a Disney Legend by The Walt Disney Company in March 2002.
-He is only the second film director to be so honoured.
-He was also awarded an OBE the same year for service to the film industry and received an honorary Doctor of Letters degree from Hull University.
+Annakin was honored as a Disney Legend by The Walt Disney Company in March 2002, only the second film director to be so honoured.
+He was awarded an OBE the same year for service to the film industry and received an honorary Doctor of Letters degree from Hull University.

-He died on 22 April 2009, the same day as Jack Cardiff, who had been his cinematographer on the 1979 film The Fifth Musketeer.
+He died on 22 April 2009, the same day as Jack Cardiff, who had been his cinematographer on The Fifth Musketeer (1979).
+The cause of death was myocardial infarction and stroke.
 A daughter from a previous marriage predeceased him.
-The cause of his death was myocardial infarction and stroke.

-Claims were made that George Lucas took the name for Anakin Skywalker in Star Wars from his fellow film director; however, Lucas's publicist denied this following Annakin's death in 2009.
+Following Annakin's death, George Lucas's publicist denied that Lucas took the name Anakin Skywalker in Star Wars from Annakin.